rjspencer/docs/theming.md

 ### block:VideoView
 VideoAccountId
 :    the ID of the account that posted the video

+VideoCreatorId
+:	the ID of the user who created the video

+VideoContentSlug
+:	a slug representing video content as a whole (useful for CSS style names, etc)

 VideoUrl
 :	a permalink to the video's individual page on StageBloc